 Covid has killed nearly 20 million people worldwide in just over two years.
 Most of these deaths could have been prevented if governments had supported public health systems and these systems had responded faster and more effectively.
-Resolve’s Prevent Epidemics team provides financial and technical support to improve Covid response efforts while strengthening preparedness for the next health threat.
+RTSL’s Prevent Epidemics team provides financial and technical support to improve Covid response efforts while strengthening preparedness for the next health threat.
 During the past year, we:

 - Helped catalyze substantial improvements in rapid detection and response in more than 15 countries in Africa.